sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 ## Workflow definition with Conductor

 Once the theoretical aspects of the workflow are defined, including its tasks, input and output parameters, and so on, it's time to move on to the implementation using Conductor.
 Conductor uses a JSON file to define a workflow.
 It becomes a one-to-one translation of what was previously done with some more information treated as metadata.
-These ones are very important because they specify task lifecycle, how many times a task must be retry in case of fall and so on.
+These ones are very important because they specify task lifecycle, how many times a task must be retried in case of fall and so on.
 The basic structure of the JSON file becomes as follows:

 ```json
 {